 There are two main types of calipers:

-- Floating calipers - These components move in and out according to the motor and have only one or two pistons on each side of the rotor.
+These components move in and out according to the motor and have only one or two pistons on each side of the rotor.
 The pistons push the entire caliper when the brake is applied, creating friction from the brake pads on the sides of the rotor.

 Durability

-As a result, if a brake pad cannot shield the caliper from excessive heat and the piston is damaged, heat can reach the brake fluid, degrading its quality and potentially resulting in brake failure.
+As a result, if a brake pad cannot shield the caliper from excessive heat and the piston is wrecked, heat can reach the brake fluid, degrading its quality and potentially resulting in brake failure.
 Moreover, torn-out or degraded pistons can stick in a single position, applying a constant brake to the wheels until the problem is resolved.

 Signs of Potential Brake Caliper Failure